-Guaranteed Rate Field debuted as Comiskey Park II in 1991 and for the past 27-years has seen multiple names and plenty of changes to the ballpark.
-Often considered one of the least favorite venues in the major leagues, team management has worked their heart off to make sure that fans will have an enjoyable experience through various renovations.
+Guaranteed Rate Field debuted as Comiskey Park II in 1991 and, for the past 30 years, has seen multiple names and plenty of changes to the ballpark.
+Often considered one of the least favorite venues in the major leagues, team management has worked their hearts off to ensure that fans will have an enjoyable experience through various renovations.

-The facility was the last of its kind built before the opening of Camden Yards the next season; it stands as a symbol of a bygone era, but there have been extensive renovations at the stadium this century that has altered its exterior and interior to better the ambiance, keep up with modern technology, and keep up with current standards expected from today’s fans.
+The facility was the last of its kind built before the opening of Camden Yards the next season.
+It stands as a symbol of a bygone era, but there have been extensive renovations at the stadium this century that have altered the exterior and interior to better the ambiance, keep up with modern technology, and keep up with current standards expected from today’s fans.

 If you haven’t been to a Sox game for some time, chances are that it looks a little bit different from your last visit.
 However, have the myriad of changes created a better ballpark?

 Guaranteed Rate Field offers a variety of food, from Chicago favorites to items made for the ballpark.
 There are numerous kiosks, eating areas, social spots, and the newly named Leinenkugel Craft Lodge and Vizzy View Bar.
 It's advisable to walk around first before making a selection.

 The standards are still here, including Comiskey dogs and burgers, Cuban sandwiches, Italian beef, tavern-style pizza slices, street tacos, brats, tamales, and nachos.
 Sweet treats include ice cream, Italian ice, and churros.
 The best spot for a slice or two is at the Beggar’s Pizza area in the outfield, which features tables and views of the game.